orcaprog/cub/README.md

 | **abouassi** |  det coord that is represent a wall at the intersictions with y  |
 <!-- <img src="w3schools.jpg" width="300" height="400"> -->
 ***
-#### imge explen how to det coord that is represent a wall at the intersictions with x
+#### imge explen how to det coord that is represent a wall at the intersictions with y

 <div class="imge2">
 	<img src="image2.png" width="400" height="500">